 In security there is always shared responsibility and one has to assume that those who have access to the data do not misuse it.

-AHP was seeking to double the number of clients while maintaining the same number of employees.
+Our partner was seeking to double the number of clients while maintaining the same number of employees.

 Making Sense deployed a mobile-first strategy for students and a web-based portal for university managers in a drive to improve UX and customer satisfaction.